Recipient 2018: Professor Thomas W. Ebbesen, University of Strasbourg.

 The first beneficiary was Richard Friend, the Cavendish Professor of Physics at the University of Cambridge.
 His plenary presentation was focussed on plastic electronics.
 The day after the Spring Meeting, on 14th June, his knighthood for his ‘services to physics ’was announced in Queen Elizabeth II’s Birthday honours and he became Sir Richard Friend.

 The 25th Anniversary Award in 2008 was made to Dan Shechtman of Technion University in Israel.
 In 2011 Professor Schechtman was awarded the Nobel Prize for Chemistry for his discovery of quasicrystals, the topic of his plenary talk.

 In 2013 the Award was presented to Sir John Pendry of the Centre for Plasmonics & Metamaterials at Imperial College, London, who delivered a presentation entitled ‘Metamaterials open new horizons in electromagnetism"

-At the 2018 Spring Meeting the 35th Anniversary Award will be presented to Professor Thomas W. Ebbesen of the University of Strasbourg, the Chair of Physical Chemistry of Light Matter Interactions.
+At the 2018 Spring Meeting the 35th Anniversary Award was presented to Professor Thomas W. Ebbesen of the University of Strasbourg, the Chair of Physical Chemistry of Light Matter Interactions.
 Professor Ebbesen shared the 2014 Kavli Prize in Nanoscience with Sir John Pendry and Stefan Hell for their transformative contributions to the field of nano-optics.
-He will receive the E-MRS award during the conference plenary session on Wednesday 20th June and will deliver a presentation on ‘Light-Matter Interactions in a Material Science Perspective.’
+He has received the E-MRS award during the conference plenary session on Wednesday 20th June and delivered a presentation on ‘Light-Matter Interactions in a Material Science Perspective.’

 For further information about the Anniversary Award, please click here